jwjvsr/ComputerAssistedPhysics/Doc/README.txt

 Additional info:

-This set of worksheets is used in the following modules:
+# Presentation at the ICAB conference
-Workshops 1-4 in module 4
+The embedding of computer assisted physics in the Applied Physics curriculum is illustrated in the presentation in this folder.